influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/configuration.md

 Data, and Enterprise nodes.
 The file contains the JSON-formatted license, and must be readable by the influxdb user.
 Each server in the cluster independently verifies its license.
 We recommended performing rolling restarts on the nodes after the license file update.
-Restart one Meta, Data, or Enterprise service at a time and wait for it to come back up successfully.
+Restart one meta, data, or Enterprise service at a time and wait for it to come back up successfully.
 The cluster should remain unaffected as long as only one node is restarting at a time as long as there are two or more data nodes.